Skip to main content

 Academic vacancies

-Applications should be submitted online via the CASC Fellowship Application System (FAS) at the following link https://app.casc.cam.ac.uk/fas_live/parker/ by noon on Wednesday 9 April 2025.
+Applications should be submitted to the CASC Fellowship Application System (FAS) at the following link https://app.casc.cam.ac.uk/fas_live/hkl/ by noon on Monday 23 February 2026.

-Candidates must have external funding support for their salary for the term of their Fellowship.
+Candidates must have a minimum of two years external funding support for their salary for the term of their Fellowship.
 This includes, but is not restricted to, research appointments from the Royal Society, the British Academy, the various Research Councils of the United Kingdom or the European Union (for example, Marie Curie, Human Frontiers), the Wellcome Trust or the Leverhulme Trust.
+Competitive internal funding, such as the Herchel Smith and Oppenheimer Research Fellowships, is also included.

 Applicants must, at the time of their appointment, and for the duration of their appointment, be working at the University of Cambridge (or an associated research institution) in a post-doctoral research role.
 Early-Career Research Fellows are normally expected to be resident in Cambridge for the term of their Fellowship.